IT’S NOT A RACE – Adjustment is Challenging

 If I wanted to design a one-size-fits-all program that will get pretty much anyone who was actually able to stick to it fast weight loss results, I’d get extra restrictive to make sure nobody is left out.

 – Cut out everything that can cause inflammation or other adverse reactions, so that people feel great having their unknown food sensitivities eliminated.

 – Provide very specific food lists and meal prep instructions to minimize user error.

 Plus, I might as well require my own brand of shakes or supplements, because I don’t get paid when you shop at Whole Foods.

 All of these restrictions aren’t necessary for each person, but since I’m not customizing programs for each person it’s the best way to ensure results.

-It would be torturous to stick to this program, but if people didn’t follow it then it would be their fault they didn’t get results, not mine.
-The small percentage who actually manage to follow through would surely lost a ton of weight, and I’d get great testimonials and pics for my marketing materials before they gained it all back.
+It would be torturous to stick to this program.
+But if people didn’t follow it then it would be their fault they didn’t get results, not mine.
+The small percentage who actually manage to follow through would surely lost a ton of weight.
+And I would get great testimonials and pics for my marketing materials before they gained it all back.

 WHO WANTS TO BE ON A PROGRAM LIKE THIS???

 If you ever tried one of these and didn’t stick to it for the rest of your life, it’s not your fault.

 These programs give a false impression of what weight loss requires.
 I don’t blame people who look at these, and conclude it’s not worth it.